Requirements for Reclaimed Water

 - application to pastures grazed by milking animals

-We may approve your use of Type I reclaimed water to supply water to recreational off-channel lakes or ponds, and for toilet or urinal flush water.
+We may approve the use of Type I reclaimed water to supply recreational off-channel lakes or ponds and to flush toilets or urinals.

 Type I reclaimed water may be used for either a Type I or Type II use.